 Maple, carrot, some elderberries, Euphorbia, poison oak, grapes and saxifrage flowers are included here.
 Their sparce nectar is freely exposed as droplets, the flowers are simple, open and regular, and the inflorescence is usually inconspicuous and greenish-white.
 They attract many kinds of wasps and short-tongued flies and bees.
 They are not very attractive to long-tongued bees or flies and Lepidoptera, but some are attractive to honeybees.

 Examples are strawberry, cactus, raspberry, stone fruits, many cruciferous species and buttercups.
 Here the nectar is partly concealed by numerous stamens or hairs or overlapping petals.
 The flowers are usually completely open only in sunshine and may be moderately to quite conspicuous.
 White and yellow colors predominate, but pink can be common.
 Attracted insects are Syrphidae flies and short-tonged bees.
 Some Rosaceae are also attractive to long-tonged bees and honeybees.
-Sawflies are common on many species, and some beetles and butterflies may also be attracted.
+Sawflies are common on many species in Group III, and some beetles and butterflies may also be attracted.

 Currant, onion, orange, mallow and blueberry are included here.
 The nectar is completely hidden in pouches or by hair tufts.
 The flowers usually have corolla tubes and may be somewhat irregular.
 They are generally conspicuous flowers with blue, red or violet predominating.
 Long-tongued bees and honeybees are attracted.
 Also some short-tonged bees, bee flies, long-tongued wasps, Lepidoptera.
 Rarely attracted are most wasps and short-tongued flies and beetles.

 Social Flowers With Completely Concealed Nectar (Group V).